 As you may know, Ilford is well known film manufacturer around the world along with Kodak.
 Ilford is known for their HP5 lineup that provides great latitude when processing.
 On the other hand, Arista, a.k.a.
 Fomapan rebrand, is an European film manufacturer that offers great film for at a lot more affordable price.
 Arista films are almost half of the price compared to Ilford 4×5 sheet films.
 Is Ilford really worth its extra cost?
 Is Arista any good for professional shoot?
 Well, let’s take a look!

 After some tests, I noticed some inaccurate ISO speed on the film.
 Arista EDU film tends to be a lot darker and have less black and shadow details compared to Ilfrod HP5.
-According to several opinions from the professionals, Arista seemed to have 1/2 to 2/3 stops slower speed than the Ilford.
+It seems like the Arista 400 film is about 1/2 to 2/3 stops slower speed than the Ilford.
 So, if you shooting with Aristia 400 films, do your metering at ISO 250 or 200.
 It’s always better to overexpose than underexpose using films.

 If you want the sharpest results for product and landscape photography like myself, it is really important to get a sharp film.
 They both came out extremely sharp, but Arista came out to be ever so slight sharper.